Best web scraping tools for 2026

 - Lightweight and fast for parsing.

-- Huge community support and documentation.
+- Huge community and documentation.

 - Cons: